mateigabriela/Introducere-in-Robotica/Tema2/README.md

 - `stopRound()`: Stops the current round.
 - `changeDifficulty()`: Changes the difficulty level.
 - `isWordCorrect(const String& inputWord)`: Checks if the input word is correct.
+- `startStopISR()`: Interrupt Service Routine for the Start/Stop button.
+- `difficultyISR()`: Interrupt Service Routine for the Difficulty button.

 ### Setup

-The `setup()` function initializes the pins and the serial monitor.
+The `setup()` function initializes the pins, the serial monitor, and attaches interrupts to the buttons.

 ### Loop